 Your radiologist will generally use a biopsy needle that is several inches in length.
 The design of the needle — wider than those used for regular shots and hollow — is what allows them to obtain a tissue sample.

 A tiny incision may be made in your skin to allow for easy insertion of the biopsy needle.
 The biopsy needle is inserted.
 How much it’s inserted depends on the location of abnormal lung tissue.
 Your radiologist then takes samples of the abnormal tissue.
 This may feel like pressure or even sharp pain.

 You’ll be asked to remain still and avoid coughing during the biopsy.
 When your radiologist is ready to remove a tissue sample, you’ll need to hold your breath.
 Several samples may be needed.

 Once the biopsy is done, the needle is removed.
 Pressure is applied to the insertion site to help control any bleeding.
 When the bleeding has stopped, the site is bandaged.
 Sometimes one or more stitches are required if an incision is made.
 A typical lung needle biopsy is usually completed in less than 60 minutes.

 The tissue samples will be sent to a laboratory for testing.

-- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen
+- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil)

-- blood thinners such as warfarin (Coumadin)
+- some blood thinners, such as warfarin (Coumadin)

 Call your doctor if you have any of the following symptoms after your biopsy: